Sillybutts/Cynthia/README.md

 ## Optional Parts

 There are many variant parts for Cynthia:
+- Left and right handed parts
 - Front Ends
 - - Cynthia text or no Cynthia text
 - - Ported and unported
+- - Side rail or no side rail
 - - Slim front end
-- Pump action conversion kit (WIP)
+- - Stubby short front end
 - Two grip styles
+- Several trigger styles
 - Thumbhole stock or no thumbhole stock
 - Fully enclosed plunger tube travel space, or open plunger tube space
+- - Fully enclosed is good for people with beards, to protect yourself from hair-rippage during priming
-- Several bolt handle options and lengths
+- Tons of bolt handle options and lengths
-- Several mag release options
-- Locking bolt handle or freely-moving bolt handle
+- Locking bolt handle (for "realistic" bolt action coolness) or freely-moving bolt handle
+- - Optional ball detent makes the bolt handle clicky as well, which feels really good.
+- Optional muzzle with extra bottom picatinny (for bipod mounting)
+- Optional picatinny rail replacements with no picatinny, for aesthetic sleekness
+- Optional front grip
+- etc

 ## Sellers
 Hardware is available from these sellers:
+- OutOfDarts: WIP
-- WIP
+- SilverFoxIndustries: WIP

 Fully printed/assembled blasters are available from these sellers:
+- OutOfDarts: WIP
-- WIP
+- SilverFoxIndustries: WIP

 ## Print Info